ivelter/twitter-cbdq-template/README.md

 TOKENKEY="your token key"
 TOKENSECRET="your secret token key"
 ```
-4) Get your API keys from the dev portal and put them in the .env file
+4) Get your API keys from the dev portal and put them in the .env file (You can use [twurl](https://github.com/twitter/twurl) for this in case you want your dev account and your bot account to be separate!
+It's a lifesaver)
-5) Put all images you want the bot to post in the `img` folder (don't forget to remove the example image before running the script)
+5) Put all images you want the bot to post in the `./img` folder (don't forget to remove the example image before running the script)

 Tada!
 You can now run `main.py` and one random image will be posted to your Twitter account.
 Keep in mind that you still have to automate the task.
 If you're on a Linux distribution, you can use a tool like [Crontab](https://www.adminschoice.com/crontab-quick-reference) which allows you to repeatedly run a script at set intervals, or look into Amazon's [AWS Lambda](https://dylancastillo.co/how-to-make-a-twitter-bot-for-free/).